- Start Learning Linux

 cat (Concatenate)

-command is perfect for displaying the contents of a file in the terminal.
-For example, to view file1.txt
+The cat command is perfect for displaying the contents of a file in the terminal.
+For example, to view file1.txt, you would use:

-is a user-friendly command-line text editor that is great for beginners.
-To edit a file using nano
+nano is a user-friendly command-line text editor that is great for beginners.
+To edit a file using nano, simply type:

 vim (Vi IMproved)

-, allowing you to edit the file.
-To save and exit, press ESC
+vim file1.txtIn vim, you can enter insert mode by pressing i, allowing you to edit the file.
+To save and exit, press ESC, type :wq, and hit Enter.

 Mastering these file viewing and editing commands will significantly enhance your productivity in Linux.